AdobeDocs/workfront.fr-FR/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md

   <!--wait for Anna to confirm this after the teams are starting to work on this and will be closer to finish line; QBR is June 19, 2023, but wait until MUCH after this: * Add the new commenting experience to Home and the Summary panel. -->
    * L’ajout de commentaires bêta pour les projets, les tâches, les problèmes et les documents devient l’option par défaut.
 * Fin 2023 :
-   * L’expérience de commentaire héritée restera une option pour les objets suivants : projets, tâches, problèmes et documents.
+   * L’expérience héritée de commentaires restera une option pour les objets suivants : projets, tâches, problèmes et documents.

   >[!NOTE]
   >